If there’s one thing we’ve learned after years of publishing apps to the app store, it’s this:

 7) Launch An Initial Web Presence

-Want to make sure people find out about your app?
+Want to make sure people find out about your mobile app?

 Start promoting it before it’s live.